WSTRN

-WSTRN (a disemvoweling of the word Western, which is also pronounced) are a British hip hop/R&B group from West London consisting of Akelle Charles, Haile (born Ras Haile Alexander), and Louis Rei (born Louis-Rae Beadle).
+WSTRN are a British hip hop/R&B group from West London consisting of Akelle Charles, Haile (born Ras Haile Alexander), and Louis Rei (born Louis-Rae Beadle).
 Their debut single, "In2", was released on 20 July 2015, and peaked at number 4 on the UK Singles Chart.
 Louis Rei was formerly known as LB and Akelle was formerly known as A-Star.
-Haile has featured on several tracks as a solo artist, including "Can't Blame Me" by Nines.
+Haile has featured on several tracks as a solo artist.

 Background

-WSTRN consists of Akelle Charles, Haile and Louis Rei.
-The name bears no relevance to westerns; according to the band, the name represents positive vibrations and to them means that it is "West London's turn to shut down the scene".
+The band's name bears no relevance to westerns; according to the band, the name represents positive vibrations and to them means that it is "West London's turn to shut down the scene".
 Akelle and Haile are cousins who know Louis, a former footballer who last played for Staines Town F.C., through their inhabitance of West London.

 Akelle is the brother of singer Angel and was part of a band with him.
 His three other siblings called the Charles Family, co-managed by the late reggae singer Smiley Culture and Akelle's father, Tendai Charles, who was in the same reggae group as Haile's father.
 The group failed to achieve mainstream success despite being the subject of a BBC documentary One Life.
 Rei's father is Gary Beadle.